CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines a specific niche (agent-first CLI design), lists concrete capabilities, and provides explicit trigger guidance with both 'Use when' and 'Triggers on' clauses.
-The description is concise yet comprehensive, uses third-person voice correctly, and includes enough domain-specific terminology to be highly distinguishable from other skills.
+This is a strong skill description that clearly defines a specific niche (agent-first CLI design), lists concrete capabilities, and provides explicit trigger guidance with both a 'Use when' clause and a 'Triggers on' clause.
+The description is concise yet comprehensive, with domain-specific terminology that distinguishes it from general coding skills while remaining accessible through natural trigger terms.

 DimensionReasoningScore